peterooch/reactos/CONTRIBUTING.md

 ## Implement new things

 Considering ReactOS is alpha quality software, there is a lot of [missing functionality] that Windows operating systems have.
-Before starting a project to implement something, find out if another person is working on the same thing.
+Before starting a project to implement something, find out whether another person is working on the same thing.
 If you find that someone is already working on it, ask if any assistance is needed for what specifically is being worked on or a related project.
-Plenty of times a person will start to implement something and never finish before moving to something else.
+More often than not, someone will start to implement something and move onto something else before it's complete.
 Make sure you stay committed to what you are going to implement, and do not be afraid to ask for assistance if you need help with something.

 ## Contribute